Michael P. Scharf

 co-author of Enemy of the State: The Trial and Execution of Saddam Hussein

-Michael Scharf is Professor of Law and Director of the Frederick K. Cox International Law Center at Case Western Reserve University School of Law.
+Michael Scharf is Dean of the Law School and Director of the Frederick K. Cox International Law Center at Case Western Reserve University School of Law.
 In 2004-05, Scharf served as a member of the international team of experts that provided training to the judges of the Iraqi High Tribunal, and in 2006 he led the first training session for the investigative judges and prosecutors of the newly established U.N.
 Cambodia Genocide Tribunal.
 In February 2005, Scharf and the Public International Law and Policy Group, a Non-Governmental Organization he co-founded, were nominated for the Nobel Peace Prize by six governments and the Prosecutor of an International Criminal Tribunal for the work they have done to help in the prosecution of major war criminals, such as Slobodan Milosevic, Charles Taylor, and Saddam Hussein.

 During the first Bush and Clinton Administrations, Scharf served in the Office of the Legal Adviser of the U.S. Department of State, where he held the positions of Attorney-Adviser for Law Enforcement and Intelligence, Attorney-Adviser for United Nations Affairs, and delegate to the United Nations Human Rights Commission.
 In 1993, he was awarded the State Department's Meritorious Honor Award "in recognition of superb performance and exemplary leadership" in relation to his role in the establishment of the International Criminal Tribunal for the former Yugoslavia.

-A graduate of Duke University School of Law (Order of the Coif and High Honors), and judicial clerk to Judge Gerald Bard Tjoflat on the Eleventh Circuit Federal Court of Appeals, Scharf is the author of over sixty scholarly articles and ten books, including BALKAN JUSTICE, which was nominated for the Pulitzer Prize in 1998, THE INTERNATIONAL CRIMINAL TRIBUNAL FOR RWANDA, which was awarded the American Society of International Law's Certificate of Merit for the Outstanding book in International Law in 1999, and PEACE WITH JUSTICE, which won the International Association of Penal Law Book of the Year Award for 2003.
+A graduate of Duke University School of Law (Order of the Coif and High Honors), and judicial clerk to Judge Gerald Bard Tjoflat on the Eleventh Circuit Federal Court of Appeals, Scharf is the author of over one-hundred scholarly articles and seventeen books, including BALKAN JUSTICE, which was nominated for the Pulitzer Prize in 1998, THE INTERNATIONAL CRIMINAL TRIBUNAL FOR RWANDA, which was awarded the American Society of International Law's Certificate of Merit for the Outstanding book in International Law in 1999, and PEACE WITH JUSTICE, which won the International Association of Penal Law Book of the Year Award for 2003.